MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/service-connection-tool-not-download-updates.md

 ## Workaround

-From the error on the DMPDownloader.log, copy the URL and manually download the .cab file.
-Then copy the .cab file to the \<ConfigMgr Install Dir\>\Inboxes\HMAN.box\CFD folder.
+1. From the error in the DMPDownloader.log file, copy the URL and manually download the .cab file.
+2. Copy the .cab file to the \<ConfigMgr Install Dir\>\Inboxes\HMAN.box\CFD folder.
-Monitor the HMAN.log file for processing details.
+3. Monitor the HMAN.log file for processing details.